A First-Order Gradient Approach for the Connectivity Optimization of Markov Chains: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{eighted} graphs are widely used to describe complex systems, such as social networks, power grids, transportation networks, and biological systems.
+\IEEEPARstart{G}{raphs} are widely used to describe complex systems, such as social networks, power grids, transportation networks, and biological systems.
 In many applications, it is often useful to study the dynamical properties of these networked systems by analyzing the behavior of random walks on them.
 Such a random walk can be specified as a Markov chain by explicitly giving all transition probabilities between each pair of nodes.
-Mean first passage times (MFPTs) characterize the connectivity properties of the given network, as they describe the expected time for the random walker starting at a given node to reach another specific node for the first time, for a review see~\cite{Hunter2016,Hunter2018}.
+Mean first passage times (MFPTs) characterize the connectivity properties of the given network, as they describe the expected time for the random walker starting at a given node to reach another specific node for the first time, for a review, see~\cite{Hunter2016,Hunter2018}.
 MFPTs are studied in various fields where phenomena can be modeled with Markovian dynamics, for instance, in biology~\cite{Chou2014} or chemistry~\cite{Kalantar2018,Weiss2007}.

-In this paper, we focus on analyzing and minimizing MFPTs of Markov chains.
-Several metrics for network connectivity and robustness have been proposed in the literature that can be written as weighted combinations of mean first passage times, among which the well-known \textit{effective graph resistance}~\cite{ellens2011effective} or \textit{Kirchhoff index}~\cite{klein1993resistance}, the \textit{DW-Kirchhoff index}~\cite{bianchi2019kirchhoffian}, and the \textit{Kemeny constant}~\cite{kemeny1976finite}.
+In this paper, we focus on analyzing and minimizing mean first passage times (MFPTs) in Markov chains.
+MFPTs serve as building blocks for several important metrics of network connectivity and robustness.
+Examples include the \textit{effective graph resistance} or \textit{Kirchhoff index}~\cite{klein1993resistance,ellens2011effective}, the \textit{DW-Kirchhoff index}~\cite{bianchi2019kirchhoffian}, and the \textit{Kemeny constant}~\cite{kemeny1976finite}, all of which can be expressed as weighted combinations of MFPTs.

+A central theme in the literature is how to optimally design or modify edge weights to improve such metrics; see, e.g.,~\cite{ghosh2008minimizing,patel2015robotic}.
+In this context, optimizing edge weights can be equivalently interpreted as designing an optimal exploration policy over the graph.
+Indeed, since edge weights define the transition probabilities of the associated random walk, they implicitly determine how the graph is traversed.
+From this perspective, the problem becomes one of policy optimization, where the goal is to identify the Markov chain that minimizes a specified MFPT-based performance criterion.